sana-rekbi/ML_project/README.md

 - **Conversational AI**: Uses Dialogflow to interpret user inputs and respond intelligently.
 - **Contextual Understanding**: Utilizes Dialogflow contexts to manage conversation flow and track user sessions.
 - **Backend API**: Built with FastAPI to handle interactions between the chatbot and the database.
-- **Database Integration**: MySQL database to store order history, user preferences, and more.
+- **Database Integration**: MySQL database is used to store order history, user preferences, and more.
-- **AI Agent Techniques**: Uses NLP and autonomous decision-making to enhance user interactions.
+- **AI Agent Techniques**: Leverages NLP and autonomous decision-making to enhance user interactions.

 ## 🗂 Directory Structure
 ```